Discover Card: A Joke or a Genius First Credit Card?

 The problem, and the source of this myth, is international acceptance.
 This isn’t a flaw; it’s a difference in infrastructure.

-While it has strong partnerships in some countries (like China and Japan), it’s far from universal, especially in parts of Europe.
+While it has strong partnerships in some countries (like China via UnionPay, Japan via JCB), Discover’s global network spans 77 million merchants across 205 countriesโ€”still far from universal, especially in parts of Europe.
+I’ve had clients get declined at train stations in rural France and small hotels in Prague.
 Read my article about if Discover Card is Accepted in Europe? for more details.

 So, is the acceptance issue real?
 Yes, but only for frequent international travelers.
 For everyone else in the U.S., it’s largely a myth.